 First things first: serious kudo’s to Make and Takes for this month’s Earth Day kick-off of 22 Ways to Save Mother Earth.
 As I was thinking about what challenge to share for the month of “Easter & Earth,” it made me all-sorts-of-nostalgic for when I officially joined as Make and Takes resident “green” writer.
-Earth Day of 2011, we kicked-off these monthly green “dares” with a movie challenge: “Food, Inc.” Fast forward, about three years to last Sunday: I was juicing with my kids thinking about our family’s journey… and a few of the films, like our original “Food, Inc” that have inspired changes in me and my fam along the way.
+Earth Day of 2011, we kicked-off these monthly green “dares” with a movie challenge: “Food, Inc.” Fast forward, about three years to last Sunday: I was going to juice with my kids thinking about our family’s journey… and a few of the films, like our original “Food, Inc” that have inspired changes in me and my fam along the way.

 “Fat, Sick & Nearly Dead” happens to be one of those films; it also (not coincidentally) is this month’s Green Challenge: WATCH IT.
 And if you’re inspired like thousands of others who have been motivated by Joe Cross and what the movement represents: go ahead, juice something.